-The Bonds are valid and legally binding obligations of the City, and the City has irrevocably pledged its full faith and credit for the payment of the principal of and interest on the Bonds.
-Unless paid from other sources, the principal of and interest on the Bonds are payable from ad valorem taxes levied upon all the taxable real property within the City without limitation as to rate or amount.
-The enforceability of rights or remedies with respect to such Bonds may be limited by bankruptcy, insolvency or other laws affecting creditors' rights or remedies heretofore or hereafter enacted.
+The Note is a valid and legally binding obligation of the City, and the City has pledged its full faith and credit for the payment of the principal of and the interest on the Note.
+The City is required by law to levy ad valorem taxes upon all the real property taxable within the City for the payment of the principal of and the interest on the Note without limitation as to rate or amount.